-PSO- Inculcating the habits of constructive criticism, self-evaluation and lifelong learning 5 through cross-collaboration, design studio culture, hands-on working.
+PSO- and the state of t 5 through cross-collaboration, design studio culture, hands-on working.
 Acknowledging the betterment of the society by working for the needy and the under privileged through the Social drives and programmes

 PSO- Imbibing a sense of appreciation towards different history, culture, tradition, craftsmen, artists alike and developing collaborative approach to protect and prosper the identity and authenticity of design and architecture community.